kocicjelena/nextjs-mcp/README.md

-## MCP SERVER for RAG
+## MCP SERVER for RAG - mcp app in Next.js

-# TO DO
-Collect responses to build embedings

-## mcp app in Next.js
+## LED BY mcp plugin from claude

-stdio runner

-Run these commands:

-npm install
-npm run mcp-stdio # start the stdio runner npm run test-stdio # run the test harness (it spawns the runner and prints responses)

 ## App workflow in progress
 ```
 Browser (user)